 Closing the Gap Initiative:

 To identify and address the underlying causes of a child's reduced school performance in an effective, comprehensive manner at the earliest point possible.
-Currently 6 Buffalo Public Schools participate in this Collaboration.
+Currently, six Buffalo Public Schools participate in this collaboration.

 A Closing the Gap School integrates health and human services to address the non-academic barriers of children and their families to enhance learning.